moomoo02/AI-waifu/README.md

 ## Feb 20
 * Holy cow I was so dead after my trip that I didn't do anything for a few days.
 I was OUT.
 Today, I decided to be productive so I learned about model rigging and animations in Live2d and was able to create a few nice speaking animations.
 It was so freaking hard, and I'm in utter awe at people who rig vtuber models...
 You guys are crazy.

+## Feb 26
+* I finally got Azure TTS working in the backend so now you can hear her voice in your speaker!!!
+Well, not just yet since I still haven't deployed it on AWS.
+I struggled alot on figuring out how to play audio from a byte array onto the browser using javascript, but it turned out to be really easy.
+You just append a certain prefix to the byte array.